API Reference

 The free-form input text, such as an activity name, service or material name.

-The Domain to be used for the calculation.
+The Model to be used for the calculation.

 suggest[x].unit_typearray of unit_types